Coherence and avoidance of sure loss for standardized functions and semicopulas: Proofs of the main theorems

 The proof of Theorem~\ref{th:maintheorem-2} could analogously be done with the use of Propositions~\ref{pr:step3B} and \ref{pr:step4B}, in which case the obtained function $C$, constructed from above, would satisfy

-\begin{proof}[Proof of Theorem~\ref{th:maintheorem}] The proof for $k \ge 2$ is analogous to the proof of Theorem~\ref{th:maintheorem-2} (note that the assumption $k \ge 2$ appears in Proposition~\ref{pr:step5:semicopulas}).
-The only differences are that we can choose dense countably infinite mesh $\D$ arbitrarily since we do not have Condition \textbf{S}, and that we use Proposition~\ref{pr:step5:semicopulas} instead of Proposition~\ref{pr:step5:generalfunctions}.
+\begin{proof}[Proof of Theorem~\textup{\ref{th:maintheorem}}] The proof for $k \ge 2$ is analogous to the proof of Theorem~\ref{th:maintheorem-2} (note that the assumption $k \ge 2$ appears in Proposition~\ref{pr:step5:semicopulas}).
+The only differences are that we can choose the dense countably infinite mesh $\D$ arbitrarily since we do not have Condition~\textbf{S}, and that we use Proposition~\ref{pr:step5:semicopulas} instead of Proposition~\ref{pr:step5:generalfunctions}.
+Note that the obtained function $C$ is a semicopula because it has uniform marginals, a property that it inherits from $A$ and $B$, since $A \le C \le B$.
 If $k=1$ then the proof that \textup{(i)} implies \textup{(ii)} is the same while the opposite direction is trivial since we can take $C=A$. \end{proof}